-The following Banking & Finance guidance note Produced in partnership with Charles Farnsworth of Baker McKenzie provides comprehensive and up to date legal information covering:
+The following Banking & Finance practice note Produced in partnership with Charles Farnsworth of Baker McKenzie provides comprehensive and up to date legal information covering:

 The term ‘underwriting’ refers to a commitment to subscribe for or purchase securities that are not able to be sold to investors or to be paid for by investors in a securities offering.
 By making such a commitment, an underwriter assumes the risk from the issuer that the securities being offered will not be taken up by investors.
 The underwriter, therefore, effectively guarantees the issuer, subject to certain conditions, the number of securities that will be sold and the amount of proceeds the issuer will receive.